mantidproject/mantidimaging/docs/user_docs/explanations/reconstructions/algorithms.rst

 - Does not require CUDA support
 - Implemented through the TomoPy package

+How it works
+""""""""""""

+Gridrec is a fast Fourier-based reconstruction algorithm.
+Instead of performing back projection directly in image space, it reconstructs the image by transforming projection data into frequency space using the Fourier slice theorem.

+In frequency space, interpolation is used to map the data onto a regular grid, after which an inverse Fourier transform is applied to recover the reconstructed image.

+Because this approach operates in the frequency domain, Gridrec is very fast and does not require iterative refinement.
+However, its performance is more sensitive to sampling quality and interpolation accuracy, which means it works best with well-sampled, evenly spaced projection data.

+Gridrec performs efficiently on CPUs because it relies on Fast Fourier Transform (FFT) operations, which are highly optimised in CPU libraries and do not require iterative computation.

+Unlike GPU-based iterative methods such as FBP_CUDA or SIRT_CUDA, Gridrec does not gain additional benefit from massively parallel update steps.
+Its performance instead comes from efficient frequency-domain transforms, making it a lightweight and fast option for suitable datasets.

 When to use gridrec
 """""""""""""""""""
 - When GPU resources are not available